ruthlennonatu/groot22/README.md

 To be run over <specify platform>

 # Frameworks
-Database
-Database persistence technology
-Define the buisness Requirements
-Named queries and database triggers for security
-Regex for cleansing and validation of data before sending to the database.
+We will be using Visual Studio Code to create our project.
+We will be using Java to code the project and will be using Firebase as the database to store the data.

 # Useful Links
 Project Slack: https://app.slack.com/client/T0419S2HV9B/C047QMHHA72